rnakato/ShortCake/README.md

 # <img src = "img/ShortCakeLogo.jpg" width = 120ptx> ShortCake🍰

 A docker image for single-cell analysis.
 It's on docker-hub and GitHub.
-This repository is an update of [singlecell_jupyter](https://hub.docker.com/repository/docker/rnakato/singlecell_jupyter).
+This is an update of the [singlecell_jupyter](https://hub.docker.com/repository/docker/rnakato/singlecell_jupyter) repository.

 ## 0. Changelog